aredwood/nkh-pugm/README.md

 To Do
 ------------
-● Improve memory management
+* Improve memory management
-● Add help function, maybe?
+* Add help function, maybe?

 Notes
 ------------
-● It is very important that the plugin IS NOT reloaded during a game, a number of the functions in this plugin rely on accurate counting of players.
+* It is very important that the plugin IS NOT reloaded during a game, a number of the functions in this plugin rely on accurate counting of players.
 Reloading the plugin will reset the counters.
-●All commands (not their prints) can be hidden by replacing the “!” with a “/”.
+* All commands (not their prints) can be hidden by replacing the “!” with a “/”.